 Sonoran University accepts either the Admissions Portal application –or– the NDCAS application.
 Please select and submit only one application and submit required application documents as directed through that application service.

-Spring and Fall 2023 applications are currently being accepted.
-Please contact your Admissions Representative today to verify term eligibility!
+Spring 2024 & Fall 2024 applications are currently being received.
+Please contact your Admissions Representative today to verify term eligibility and requirements!

 An application fee waiver will be considered once you have completed a transcript pre-evaluation to the naturopathic medicine degree program.